 Timeout is an integer > 0, which specifies how many milliseconds to wait for the server to terminate, or the atom infinity to wait indefinitely.
 Defaults to infinity.
-If the server does not terminate within the specified time, the call exits the calling process with reason timeout.
+If the server does not terminate within the specified time, a timeout exception is raised.